ngokhoa1202/cs-note/programming/javascript/angular/components/Sharing states between components.md

 - For parent component:
 	- Declare a function to receive the emitted property.
 	- <mark style="background: #e4e62d;">Bind</mark> the <mark style="background: #e4e62d;">event</mark> to the declared function in the child component tag in parent template file:
-		- The argument binded in HTML template is still an event.
+		- The argument bound in HTML template is still an event.
 ## Output function

 # References